SafeHome.org may receive compensation from some providers listed on this page. Learn More

 All Bay Alarm Medical systems include 24/7 U.S.-based monitoring in their monthly fee.
 That ensures you or your loved one can speak with a specialist using the emergency device’s two-way talk any time help is needed.

 Generally, we also recommend opting for the extra Fall Detection feature since it’s our favorite medical alert system with fall detection.
-We know it adds $10 per month to your bill, but falls can lead to losses in consciousness.
-Those are the times a medical device is needed most and Fall Detection alerts the monitoring service during those instances.
+We know it adds to your $10 to your monthly bill, but falls can lead to loss of consciousness.
+Those are the times a medical device is needed most, and Fall Detection automatically alerts the monitoring service during those instances.

 On Bay Alarm Medical’s mobile app, they also offer a caregiver tracking feature.
 That lets you or your loved one set individuals as a caregiver and then that caregiver can check in on your location, device battery level, and location history.